tannerjared/DeepBrainNet/DBNpreproc/README.md

 priors6.nii.gz
 ```

 All files have been uploaded to GitHub other than T_template0.nii.gz.
-Download that (and all T_template and Priors files from the previously posted link).
+You can download that and all T_template and Priors files from the previously posted link.

 The MNI152_T1_1mm_brain_LPS_filled.nii.gz is also hosted here: https://upenn.box.com/v/DeepBrainNet